antwisted/django/Presentation.md

 The 'r' character in front of the regular expression string tells Python that the string is a “raw string” – its contents should not interpret backslashes.
 In normal Python strings, backslashes are used for escaping special characters – such as in the string '\n', which is a one-character string containing a newline.
 When you add the r to make it a raw string, Python does not apply its backslash escaping – so, r'\n' is a two-character string containing a literal backslash and a lowercase “n”.
 There’s a natural collision between Python’s usage of backslashes and the backslashes that are found in regular expressions, so it’s strongly suggested that raw strings are used any time one is defining a regular expression in Python.

 Finally, the pattern includes a caret (^) and a dollar sign ($).
 These are regular expression characters that have a special meaning: the caret means “require that the pattern matches the start of the string,” and the dollar sign means “require that the pattern matches the end of the string.”
 Had this not been included Django would match ANY URL that starts or ends with hello, such as `/hello/foo` or '/foo/bar/hello'.
 Thus, we use both the caret and dollar sign to ensure that only the URL /hello/ matches – nothing more, nothing less.

+### Django URLconf vs Rails URLconf
+In Rails, URLconf is in the routes.rb file under config folder.
+Rails makes building REST web services a breeze and routes are expressed in terms of HTTP verbs.
+Django does not use the HTTP verb to route.
+Instead it is more verbose and uses regular expressions to match URLs to controllers.
+Django doesn’t have any convention when naming controller actions, so Django does not have any cool helpers like Rails’ resource and every route has to be explicitly defined.
+This results in each controller requiring several routing rules.

 ## Models && The Database